Dan0sz/strip-db-dump/README.md

 # WP-CLI Strip Database Dump

 This is a tiny plugin, which adds shorthands to WP-CLI which allows you to easily create database dumps and exclude sensitive data.
-It supports WooCommerce and Easy Digital Downloads.
+It supports AffiliateWP, Easy Digital Downloads, WooCommerce and WPForms.

-## How It Works
+> [!TIP]
+> If You want this plugin to support more 3rd party plugins, feel free to submit a pull request!

 The following options are available: